opengovsg/opendoc-clm/property.md

     (Absolute title or an estate in perpetuity)
 -   Leasehold: Usually a lease for 99 years or 999 years.
 Note that as the lease period may have commenced some time ago, meaning little lease period remains.
-You should seek advice prior buying such a property.
+You should seek advice prior to buying such a property.

 **Flat - HDBs, ECs, private condominiums**